SummaryRead the full fact sheet

 - Breathe slowly – hyperventilation (breathing too fast and too shallow) will make the symptoms of a panic attack worse.
 Consciously slow your breathing.
 Concentrate on expanding your abdomen, not your chest, with every inhalation.

-- Use relaxation techniques – learning to relax may include methods such as meditation, hypnotherapy or regular exercise.
+- Use relaxation techniques – learning to relax may include methods such as meditation, deep muscle relaxation or regular exercise.
 You may need to experiment to find the relaxation method or methods that work best for you.

 - Find out about your condition – overcoming agoraphobia involves understanding how anxiety affects the mind and body.